WELCOME TO GIS G/2

-Higher-level concepts involving patterns such as measurement, time and geometry are explored?metric measures for length, capacity and mass; the terms “a.m.” and “p.m.” and fractions of hours; and lines and related concepts of segments, end points and symmetry.
+Higher-level concepts involving patterns such as measurement, time and geometry are explored, such as metric measures for length, capacity and mass; the terms “a.m.” and “p.m.” and fractions of hours; and lines and related concepts of segments, end points and symmetry.

 Practical activities include measuring and weighing various objects, telling time to the nearest minute, and interactive exercises exploring the concepts of perimeter and area.
-Problem-solving activities?in which students must determine whether addition, subtraction, multiplication or division is required for a solution?expand functional math skills.
+Problem-solving activities, in which students must determine whether addition, subtraction, multiplication or division is required for a solution to expand functional math skills.

 Introduction of different genres of literature, such as poetry and folklore, stirs curiosity and invigorates perseverance in reading.
 Instruction in use of phonics, structural analysis and context clues enhances comprehension and deciphering new words.
 Learn to make predictions about the narrative content, and to check and clarify while reading.
 Techniques for building vocabulary include homophones, figurative language, and the exploration of words with multiple meanings.
 Becoming comfortable with alphabetical order prepares the students for exploring dictionaries and the encyclopedia, those indispensable reference sources.

 Writing skills improved through daily practice and instructive encouragement builds confidence in using written communication for self-expression.
 Brainstorming and collaborative work are methods to stimulate the creative impulses that can be channeled into written expression.
 Given the opportunity to select writing topics of interest.